Production

 Spatial Audio

 Spatial audio not only serves to enhance the immersion but is also effective in alerting viewers to dramatic moments within the presentation.
-It directs viewers’ attention during the music preludes when they are likely to be looking around the stage.
-The conductor’s tapping baton in prelude 2, the waiter’s “Excuse me!” in prelude 3 and the dancer’s “Hello!” in prelude 4 all alert viewers to these characters’ subsequent comments and actions.
+It directs viewers’ attention during the music preludes when they are likely to be looking around the virtual stage.
+The conductor’s tapping baton in scene 2, the waiter’s “Excuse me?” in scene 3 and the flapper’s “Hello?” in scene 4 all alert viewers to these characters’ subsequent comments and actions.

 Haptic Devices

 Haptic technology creates an experience of touch by applying forces, vibrations or motions to the viewer.
-These technologies can support virtual interactions and incorporate tactile sensors that measure forces exerted by the user on the digital interface.
-Haptics are gaining widespread acceptance as a key part of virtual reality systems, adding the sense of touch to previously visual-only interfaces.
+These technologies can be used to interact with virtual objects in a digital environment and incorporate tactile sensors that measure forces exerted by the viewer.
+Haptics are gaining acceptance as a key part of MR systems, adding the sense of touch to visual and aural interfaces.

-Apple’s 2023 patent for finger-mounted devices will provide the user’s fingers with sensations of texture, force, motion, resistance, and vibration as the user interacts with computer-generated and real-world objects.
-The unit may include one or more U-shaped devices to be mounted on a user's fingers while gathering sensor input and supplying haptic output.
-The finger devices and the headsets’ hand-tracking capability will enable viewers to grasp and manipulate the many digital objects — books, photos, drinks, memorabilia, letters, telegrams — presented to them throughout the production.
+Future finger- or wrist-mounted haptic devices will provide viewers’ hands with sensations of texture, force, motion, resistance, and vibration as they interact with computer-generated and real-world characters and objects.
+Wirelessly paired to and powered by a smartphone, the haptic devices and MR headset/glasses will enable viewers to grasp and manipulate the many digital objects — books, photos, drinks, memorabilia, letters, and telegrams — presented to them throughout the production.

-A more interesting haptic test occurs in music prelude 4 when the Girl in Yellow asks to dance with her hand extended to the viewer.
-Viewers see and feel their device-equipped hand in the headset grasping the dancer’s hand and, as they stand up, extend their other device-equipped hand around the dancer and sense her back.
-To the spatial audio music of the fox trot “Jimmy (I love but you)” viewers will have the visual, aural and tactile experience of dancing at Gatsby’s party!
+A more interesting haptic test could occur in scene 4 when the flapper asks to dance with her hand extended to the viewer.
+Viewers would see and feel their device-equipped hand in the MR headset/glasses grasping the flapper’s hand and, as they stand up, extend their other device-equipped hand around the flapper and sense her back.
+To the spatial audio music of the fox trot “Jimmy (I love but you)” viewers would have the visual, aural and tactile experience of dancing at Gatsby’s party!